 In this role, I analyze and interpret qualitative assessment data, including interviews and psychometric data, and use the results to write reports for consulting engagements.
 Korn Ferry is a global organizational consulting firm, with offices in over 100 locations worldwide.

-In this role, I have written cultural coverage for many online and print publications that include: Chicago Tribune, Minneapolis Star-Tribune, City Pages, Slant Magazine, The Playlist, Film Journal International, Publishers Weekly, PW ComicsWeek, Kirkus Reviews, AMC Networks, and PopMatters.
+I have written cultural coverage for many publications including: Chicago Tribune, Minneapolis Star-Tribune, City Pages, Slant Magazine, The Playlist, Film Journal International, Publishers Weekly, PW ComicsWeek, Kirkus Reviews, AMC Networks, and PopMatters.
 I have also written for Crain's Chicago Business and provided content for clients ranging from AMC Networks to Priceline and Metromix.

 New York the self-proclaimed capital of the world, the largest city in the United States, and is known as a melting pot of immigrants, Ellis Island, the Statue of Liberty, the Empire State Building, Central Park, Wall Street, Broadway, bridges, bodegas, restaurants, museums, and so much more.
 The city that never sleeps” is bustling with people, cultural and sporting events, world-class shoppi... read more

 Once upon a time, science fiction was only in the future.
 It was the stuff of drive-ins and cheap double-bills.
 Then, with the ever-increasing rush of new, society-altering technologies, science fiction pushed its way to the present, and it busted out of the genre ghetto of science fiction and barged its way into the mainstream.
 What used to be mere fantasy (trips to the moon?
 Wristwatch radio... read more